pwrlabs/pwrlabs-docs/docs/developers/sdks/claim-a-vida.md

 </TabItem>
 </Tabs>

-Using the wallet's claimVmId method, we claim the VIDA by providing the `VIDA ID`.
+Using the wallet's claim VIDA ID method, we claim the VIDA by providing the `VIDA ID`.
 The SDK will handle the creation and signing of the "Claim VIDA" transaction.

 If the transaction is successfully sent, we receive a response containing the transaction hash.
 Otherwise, we handle the error accordingly.